Daisetsuzan to Akan–Mashu 9 Day Hiking Tour Tour Information

 How do I get to the start of the tour?#

-We will meet in Asahikawa between 9:00 am and 9:30 am on the first day.
+We will meet at Asahikawa Station at 9:30 am on the first day.
 We recommend that you arrive in Asahikawa the day before departure to easily meet your group on the tour’s first day.

 If you are flying into Asahikawa Airport (AKJ) from Tokyo Haneda on the first day, please make sure you reserve an early morning flight that arrives at Asahikawa between 8:30am and 9:30am, which allows us to pick you up from the airport on the day.